-MANAGEMENT of the Federal University of Petroleum Resources, FUPRe, Effurun, has said that the institution has the potentials to solve Nigeria’s fuel crisis, but lack of funds is destroying the intuition’s vision of being one of the best universities in the world.
+MANAGEMENT of the Federal University of Petroleum Resources, FUPRe, Effurun, has said that the institution has the potentials to solve Nigeria’s fuel crisis, but noted that lack of funds was destroying the institution’s vision of being one of the best universities in the world.

 He said: “As a petroleum university, we have a stake in solving this problem (petrol crisis).
 We have been toying with the idea of mini refineries and you find out that even now, we have shortage of petroleum products.
 With our little resources, we have been able to come up with designs and at this point, we are looking for partnership and sponsorship from government or the private sector to actualise the designs in physical form.”

 He noted that the institution was trying to work with the marginal field operators, but because of financial challenges, the institution has not been able to come up with something workable.
 “We want to be challenged as a petroleum university to build mini refineries and we are ready for that, and if we are able to create mini refineries, we can replicate it all over the country and beyond, especially in Africa.
 It will create employment and change the economic face of the country.”